search Where Thought Leaders go for Growth

 Examples of CRM software:

-• 🛠️ Axonaut: easy to use and ergonomic, Axonaut is a mix between CRM and ERP.
+• Axonaut: easy to use and ergonomic, Axonaut is a mix between CRM and ERP.
 It automatically generates the customer lifecycle.
-Thanks to a Kanban view that can be fully customised for all sectors of activity (name of stages, number of stages, etc.), you have a clearer overview of your sales process, from prospecting to invoicing.
+Thanks to a Kanban view that can be fully customised for all sectors of activity (name of stages, number of stages, etc.), you can better visualise your sales process from prospecting to invoicing.

-The sales cycle is bound to change as your company and your market evolve.
+The sales cycle is bound to change as your business and market evolve.

 Remain agile and adapt constantly by :